rkb121541/Pringle/README.md

 Pringle is a variadic function that can take in an infinite number of parameters.
 Done in ARM Assembly, pringle is a reimplementation of C's `printf()` function.

-To use the tester do:
+To use the tester do (in the respective directory) :

 ```
 qemu-aarch64 -L /usr/aarch64-linux-gnu tester -h